-Details of the nature and amount of each element of the emolument of each Director and Executive of the Group for the financial year are as follows:
+Details of the nature and amount of each element of the emolument of each Director and Executive of the Company for the financial year are as follows:

-Consolid Consolidated
+Consolidated

-2019 2018
+2020 20

 \$ \$

-Short term employee benefits 205,500 188,200
+Short term employee benefits 138,000 205,500

-Share based payments (27,250) 73,500
+Share based payments (27,250)

-Total remuneration 178,250 261,700
+Total remuneration 138,000 178,250

-25. Related Party Disclosures
+24. Related Party Disclosures

 The ultimate parent entity is Renegade Exploration Limited.
-Refer to Note 12 Investments in subsidiaries for a list of all subsidiaries.

-Renegade Exploration Limited has undertaken a commercial arrangement with Vault Intelligence Limited where Robert Kirtlan is a director for Vault Intelligence Limited.
-The arrangement is for a sub-lease of commercial premises by Renegade Exploration Limited which is Vault intelligence Limited's registered office at commercial terms equal to the lease terms received by Renegade Exploration Limited in an arms-length transaction with a third party, being the lessor of the main lease.
-During the year, the total rent and outgoing payment to Vault Intelligence is \$24,984.
+Renegade Exploration Limited had a commercial arrangement with Vault Intelligence Limited where Robert Kirtlan is a director for Vault Intelligence Limited.
+The arrangement was for a sub-lease of commercial premises by Renegade Exploration Limited which is Vault intelligence Limited's registered office at commercial terms equal to the lease terms received by Renegade Exploration Limited in an arms-length transaction with a third party, being the lessor of the main lease.
+This arrangement with Vault Intelligence was ended in November 2019 and Renegade entered into a direct lease with the original lessor on a monthly holding over basis.
+During the year, the total rent and outgoing payment to Vault Intelligence is \$10,199.

-There were no other related party disclosures for the year ended 30 June 2019 (2018: Nil).
+There were no other related party disclosures for the year ended 30 June 2020 (2019: Nil).

-26. Financial Instruments and Financial Risk Management
+25. Financial Instruments and Financial Risk Management